fabioeterno/Productivity-regression-of-garments-employees/README.md

 In this notebook I have exploited the statmodels package in order to analyze the relationship between predictors and response variable.
 I have tested different machine learning algorithm, including a fully connected neural network.

-The best result has been achieved by the Xgboost and Random forest regressor algorithms.
+The best result have been achieved by the Xgboost and Random forest regressor algorithms.

 References: